-1. Classified loans/advances that have been guaranteed by the Government would not require provisioning, however, mark up/interest on such accounts to be taken to Memorandum Account instead of Income Account.
+Classified loans/advances that have been guaranteed by the Government would not require provisioning; however, mark up/interest on such accounts would be taken to Memorandum Account instead of Income Account.

-ANNEXURE-VI
+ANNEXURE-IV

-Prudential Regulations for Medium Enterprise Financing Uniform Criteria for Determining the Value of Pledged Stock, Plant & Machinery under Charge And Mortgaged Properties (Regulation Me-5)
+Prudential Regulations for Medium Enterprise Financing (Regulation ME R-5)

+Uniform Criteria for Determining the Value of Pledged Stock, Plant & Machinery under Charge and Mortgaged Properties
-1. Only liquid assets, pledged stock, plant & machinery under charge and property having registered or equitable mortgage shall be considered for taking benefit for provisioning, provided no NOC for creating further charge to another bank/DFI/ NBFC has been issued by the bank/DFI.
-The aforesaid assets having pari-passu charge shall be considered on proportionate basis of outstanding amount.

-2. Hypothecated assets and assets with second charge & floating charge shall not be considered for taking the benefit for provisioning.

-3. Banks/DFIs are allowed to take the benefit of Forced Sale Value (FSV) of pledged stocks, plant & machinery under charge, and mortgaged residential, commercial and industrial properties held as collateral against Non Performing Loans (NPLs) for calculating provisioning requirement as tabulated below:
+- 1. Only liquid assets, pledged stock, plant & machinery under charge and residential, commercial and industrial property having registered or equitable mortgage shall be considered for taking benefit for provisioning, provided no NOC for creating further charge to another bank/ DFI/ NBFC has been issued by the bank/ DFI.
+The aforesaid assets having pari-passu charge shall be considered on proportionate basis of outstanding amount. - 2.
+Hypothecated assets and assets with second charge & floating charge shall not be considered for taking the benefit for provisioning. - 3.
+Banks & DFIs are allowed to take the benefit of Forced Sale Value (FSV) of pledged stocks, plant & machinery under charge, and mortgaged residential, commercial and industrial properties held as collateral against Non Performing Loans (NPLs) for calculating provisioning requirement as tabulated below:

-Category of Asset Forced Sale Value Benefit allowed from the date of classification Mortgaged residential, commercial 75% for first year and industrial properties (land & 60% for second year building only) • 45% for third year • 30% for fourth year, and • 20% for fifth year Plant & Machinery under charge 30% for first year 20% for second year, and • 10% for third year Pledged stock • 40% for first, second, and third year
+Category of Asset Forced Sale Value Benefit allowed from the date of classification Mortgaged residential, commercial 75% for first year and industrial properties (land & 60% for second year building only) 45% for third year 30% for fourth year, and 20% for fifth year Plant & Machinery under charge 30% for first year 20% for second year, and 10% for third year Pledged stock 40% for first, second, and third year